Psychology Graduate Handbook

 Probation and Remediation

-Counseling, Forensic, and Specialist in School Psychology students are expected to maintain adequate progress in their respective programs of study.
+Forensic, Specialist in School Psychology, and Counseling Psychology students are expected to maintain adequate progress in their respective programs of study.
 In case of probation and remediation concerns, please review your program’s policy concerning probation and remediation procedures located in each specific program’s handbook.

 Unethical Behavior and Academic Dishonesty